How long does Suboxone last? - Garden State Treatment Center

 After it spreads through your system, Suboxone will peak around 1.5 hours to 3 hours later.
 Since Suboxone is only a partial opioid agonist, it won’t cause any intense intoxication.
 Even when it is at its strongest, you won’t feel much more than mild pleasantness.

-Since buprenorphine has such a long half-life, effects wear off very slowly.
+Since buprenorphine has such a long half-life, its effects wear off very slowly.
 Instead of a sharp peak followed by a sudden crash, it will just gradually leave the system.
 Most people will not feel their Suboxone wear off.
-The only signs it has reached the end of its lifespan will be if you start to feel cravings, cramps, or other withdrawal s symptoms.
+The only signs it has reached the end of its lifespan will be if you start to feel cravings, cramps, or other withdrawal symptoms.

 Should You Try Suboxone?

 If all the effects of Suboxone sound helpful to you, it might be worth talking to your healthcare providers.
 Suboxone is a prescription medication that only works in certain situations.
 Before you can take it, your doctor must ensure its effects won’t harm your health.
-They’ll also spend a lot of time learning about your situation, so they can be sure the Suboxone timeline addresses your needs.
+They’ll also spend a lot of time learning about your situation so they can be sure the Suboxone timeline addresses your needs.
 Some patients may need a shorter-acting or longer-acting drug if the 24-hour effect of Suboxone doesn’t work for them.

 Typically, Suboxone is prescribed if you have an opioid use disorder and struggle with cravings and withdrawal.
 You cannot take it while still using opioids to avoid unpleasant side effects.
 It only starts working well if you take it at least 12 hours after last using opioids.
 This medication can occasionally cause reduced breathing and an irregular heartbeat, so it might not be recommended if you have chronic heart or breathing problems.
 Though rare, some patients try Suboxone and find that they do not like the effects.
 If it disagrees with your system, you have other options, like trying plain buprenorphine, naltrexone, or methadone.